Donders-Institute/bidscoin/docs/tutorial.rst

 BIDScoin tutorial
 -----------------

-1. **Preparation.** Activate the bidscoin environment and create a tutorial playground folder in your home directory by executing these bash commands (users from outside the DCCN may have to adapt the first two commands to their environment):
+1. **Data preparation.** Activate the bidscoin environment and create a tutorial playground folder in your home directory by executing these bash commands (users from outside the DCCN may have to adapt the first two commands to their environment):

 .. code-block:: console